APercy/fishing_boat/README.md

 As the planes, punch a dye against the hull, so the primary color will change To change the secondary color, punch a dye, but holding Aux (E) key.

-It is possible to set a logo on your blimp, so enter inside it and type the command /blimp_logo Only the original owner can do the paintings
+It is possible to set a logo on your Phishing Boat, so enter inside it and type the command /blimp_logo Only the original owner can do the paintings

 Shortcuts: